Learning-to-Optimize with PAC-Bayesian Guarantees: Theoretical Considerations and Practical Implementation: Introduction

-\paragraph{Boundedness of the Loss Function.} A major drawback of many of the existing PAC-Bayes bounds is the assumption of a bounded loss-function.
-However, this assumption is mainly there to apply some exponential moment inequality like the Hoeffding- or Bernstein-inequality \citep{RKSS2020, A2021}.
-Several ways have been developed to solve this problem: \cite{GLL2009} explicitly include the exponential moment in the bound, \cite{ARC2016} use so-called Hoeffding- and Bernstein-assumptions, \cite{C2004} restricts to the sub-Gaussian or sub-Gamma case.
-Another possibility to ensure the generalization or exponential moment bounds is to use properties of the algorithm in question. \cite{L2017} uses algorithmic stability to provide PAC-Bayes bounds for SGD. \textit{We consider suitable properties of optimization algorithms aside from algorithmic stability to ensure the exponential moment bounds.
-To the best of our knowledge, this is new.}
+A major drawback of many of the existing PAC-Bayes bounds is the assumption of a bounded loss-function.
+This assumption is mainly used to apply some exponential-moment inequality like the Hoeffding- or Bernstein-inequality \citep{RKSS2020, Alquier_2024} and several ways have been developed to circumvent this problem: \cite{GLL2009} explicitly include the exponential-moment in the bound, \cite{ARC2016} use so-called Hoeffding- and Bernstein-assumptions, \cite{C2004} restricts to the sub-Gaussian or sub-Gamma case.
+Another possibility to ensure the generalization or exponential-moment bounds is to use properties of the algorithm: \cite{L2017} uses algorithmic stability to provide PAC-Bayes bounds for SGD. \textit{We consider suitable properties of optimization algorithms aside from algorithmic stability to ensure the exponential-moment bounds.}